How much sugar is in breakfast cereal?

 Is breakfast cereal good for weight loss?

-When you are eating fewer kilojoules to lose weight, it is even more important to eat nutrient dense foods like breakfast cereal that can give you plenty of vitamins, minerals and fibre in a modest number of kilojoules.
+When you are trying to lose weight and eating fewer kilojoules, it’s also important to make every mouthful count by choosing nutrient dense foods like breakfast cereal that provide plenty of vitamins, minerals and fibre in a small number of kilojoules.
+1, 8-12

 Is breakfast cereal high in fat?

-Breakfast cereals are typically low in fat.5.6,20 Ingredients in breakfast cereals that can contribute to the fat content include wholegrains, nuts, seeds, and occasionally added fat.
+Breakfast cereals are typically low in fat.1,6,9,10 Ingredients in breakfast cereals that can contribute to the fat content include wholegrains, nuts, seeds, and occasionally added fat.